locationtech/geomesa/docs/user/kafka/usage.rst

 ``kafka.consumer.config``            String  Configuration options for kafka consumer, in Java properties
                                              format.
 See `Consumer Configs <https://kafka.apache.org/documentation.html#consumerconfigs>`_
 ``kafka.consumer.read-back``         String  On start up, read messages that were written within this time frame (vs ignore old messages), e.g.
-                                             '1 hour'.
-Use 'Inf' to read all messages.
+                                             ``1 hour``.
+Use ``Inf`` to read all messages.
 If enabled, features will not be available for query until all existing messages are processed.
 However, feature listeners will still be invoked as normal.
-                                             See :ref:`kafka_initial_load`
-``kafka.consumer.count``             Integer Number of kafka consumers used per feature type.
+See :ref:`kafka_initial_load` ``kafka.consumer.count``             Integer Number of kafka consumers used per feature type.
 Set to 0 to disable consuming (i.e. producer only)
 ``kafka.consumer.group-prefix``      String  Prefix to use for kafka group ID, to more easily identify particular data stores ``kafka.consumer.start-on-demand``   Boolean The default behavior is to start consuming a topic only when that feature type is first requested.